andreacremese/blog/source/pics/index.md

 ### Trimph of the nerds
 A 1996 PBS report by Robert Cringley about the early days of the PC revolution (in 3 parts).
 {% youtube sX5g0kidk3Y}

+# Tools

+### Auto Node Versioning
+When using multiple node versiosn in different projects switching may be a pain.
+[AVN](https://github.com/wbyoung/avn) makes it super easy!.